Website in progress — stay tuned for updates

 The electrical side

-I got access to a Voltera circuit board printer, which let me design, print, and test my own custom PCBs for this project rather than relying on off-the-shelf boards.
-Learning the print-and-test loop — laying out traces, printing, reflowing, and debugging the physical board — was one of the most rewarding parts of the build.
+I got access to a Voltera circuit-board printer, which let us design, print, and test our own PCBs rather than relying on off-the-shelf boards.
+I designed the board in KiCad — which was a real learning curve: beyond wiring the schematic and getting the pinouts right, I hadn’t realized that assigning footprints and laying out the physical board from the parts was its own whole stage of the process.

 The mechanical side

 The car uses Ackermann steering — the geometry that lets the inner and outer front wheels turn at slightly different angles so all four wheels trace clean arcs through a turn.
-Figuring out how to actually build that linkage was a genuinely interesting design challenge.
+Getting from that geometry to a working linkage was the toughest mechanical challenge, and it gave me a new appreciation for how many parts hide beneath the “looks” of a car: axles, knuckles, differentials, and the ESC, not just the wheels and rear wing.

 What I learned

-• Printing and debugging my own circuit boards on the Voltera.
+• Designing, printing, and debugging our own circuit boards on the Voltera + KiCad.

-• Driving a brushless motor + servo from an Arduino.
+• Driving a brushless motor + ESC and a steering servo from a microcontroller.

 • Translating Ackermann steering from geometry into a working linkage.

-• Iterating between CAD, print, and physical test.
+• Iterating relentlessly between CAD, print, and physical test, and learning new tools (resin printer, Voltera) under real time pressure.